 - Maximization of long-term revenue from Trust land; - Protection of the corpus; - Protection and enhancement of the long-term productivity of Trust land; - Encouragement of a diversity of revenue-producing uses of Trust land; and - Management of Trust land prudently, efficiently, and with accountability to the Trust and its beneficiaries. - I. Proposed Use of Trust Land.
-The applicant proposes to lease a portion of parcel F70015 for purposes of developing the Gil Project, an open-pit hard rock gold satellite project to the Fort Knox Mine. - II.
+The applicant proposes to lease a portion of parcel F70015 for purposes of developing a waste rock dump in support of the Fort Knox Mine. - II.
 Applicant/File #.
-Fairbanks Gold Mining, Inc. / MHT 9400735 - III.
+Fairbanks Gold Mining, Inc. / MHT 9400734 - III.
 Subject Property. - A. Legal Description.
-A 438 acre portion of Parcel F70015 within Township 002 North, Range 003 East, Sections 2-3 and 10, Fairbanks Meridian, more or less according to the survey plat approved by the U.S. Surveyor General's Office in Juneau, Alaska on January 16, 1914. - B. Settlement Parcel Number(s).
+A 749-acre portion of Parcel F70015 within Township 002 North, Range 002 East, Sections 27-29 and 32, Fairbanks Meridian, more or less according to the survey plat approved by the U.S. Surveyor General's Office in Juneau, Alaska on January 16, 1914. - B. Settlement Parcel Number(s).
 F70015 - C. Site Characteristics/Primary Resource Values.
 The parcel is located within the Tintina Gold Belt and Fairbanks Mining District approximately 25 miles northeast of Fairbanks.
 The site is primarily covered in low alpine boreal shrubbery, primarily mixed black/white spruce and willow with limited areas of shrub wetland.
 The primary resource value is mineral in nature. - D. Historical and Existing Uses of the Property.
 The property is located approximately 25 miles northeast of Fairbanks, in the vicinity of Cleary Summit.
-Trust Parcel F70015, within which the property is located, was selected because of the potential mineral values associated with the area.
-It occurs along the mineralized Tintina Gold Belt which extends in an arc-like fashion across Alaska and beyond the Canadian border to the east.
+Trust Parcel F70015, within which the property is located, was selected for the Trust because of the potential mineral values associated with the area.
+It occurs along the mineralized Tintina Gold Belt which extends in an arc-like fashion across

+Alaska and beyond the Canadian border to the east.
 Mineral occurrences within the province include Pogo, Livengood, Donlin and of course, Fort Knox.
 The parcel has experienced significant exploration and development for locatable minerals since gold was first discovered on the nearby Pedro Creek in 1902.
 Some recreational use is evidenced by existing trails on satellite imagery.